piiop/ai-case-study/README.md

 # Case Study on OpenAI and Sora

 Hello, I'm Michael Leston - a brand new programmer.
-I will be presenting a case study on OpenAI with a specific focus on Sora, their text-to-video model.
+I will be presenting a case study on OpenAI with a specific focus on Sora - their text-to-video model.

 ## Overview and Origin